danieljwilson/cold-hand/ARTICLE.md

 However, whereas the original paper did not find a significant effect with a sample size of 9 players, using data from all teams allowed for a much more highly powered dataset of 165 players.

+## TO DO
+- Subtract make from miss
+    - Look at distribution
+    - Look at players in the tails
+- How to compare the two?
+    - T-Test?

 ## Discussion
 Become overconfident and take worse shots.